Pelebrius/eStrictedSection-install/README.md

 * Look for the eStrictedSection.zip, right click the file, and select "Extract All..."
 * The extraction window will appear; click the "Extract" button
 * A File Explorer window will pop up with a folder labeled "eStrictedSection" then double click on the folder
+* Double click on the file "eStrictedSection.exe" which will pop up a warning message titled “Windows protected your PC”
+* Click the underlined “More info” text in the pop up
-* Double click on the file "eStrictedSection.exe" and the main screen of the E-Stricted Section program should pop up
+* Click the “Run anyway” button then displayed at the bottom of the pop up and the main page of the eStricted Section program should pop up

 ## User Guide